Skip to main content

 • Default: 'SUM'

-Defines the operation used to aggregate all data object weights to calculate a cell's color value.
+Defines the operation used to aggregate all data object weights to calculate a bin's color value.
 Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
 'SUM' is used when an invalid value is provided.

 getColorWeight and colorAggregation together determine the elevation value of each cell.
 If the getColorValue prop is supplied, they will be ignored.